 Montana's expansion of Medicaid has resulted in steadily increased access to mental health and substance use disorder services, including alcohol and drug services, psychotherapy, and other services.
 In 2021, the state provided rehabilitative mental health services to over 50,000 adults and 21,000 youth enrolled in Medicaid.
 While Montana's overall Medicaid spending increased from approximately \$2B in 2019 to \$2.2B in 2021, overall state spending decreased (from \$460M to \$430M), with the federal government picking up the difference.
+10 leg.mt.gov/content/Publications/fiscal/2025-Biennium/2025-Biennium-Budget-Analysis/Section-B/Section-B-All.pdf.

-5 Montana 2022 Biennial Report.
+&lt;sup>6 Montana 2022 Biennial Report.
 Available at: BHDD - Presentation to the 2023 HHS Joint Appropriation Subcommittee (mt.gov).

-6 Department Of Public Health & Human Services 2024-2025 Biennium Budget.
+&lt;sup>7 Department of Public Health and Human Services 2024-2025 Biennium Budget.
 Available at: